-Currently in his early twenties, Adam commands a demanding schedule of international engagements, having already performed in fifteen countries worldwide.
-Recent highlights include an extensive tour of India, which included a solo recital at the National Center for the Performing Arts in Mumbai in addition to masterclasses for students at the Mehli Mehta Music Foundation.
-In 2019 he made his New York debut at The Africa Center on Fifth Avenue, before appearing in Egypt at the Cairo International Center for Arts in collaboration with The British Council.
+Born in Hong Kong of Nigerian-Filipino descent, then adopted by his Irish mother, Adam commands a demanding schedule of international engagements, featuring solo recitals at distinguished concert halls such as the International Center for Arts in Cairo and the National Centre for the Performing Arts in Mumbai.
 Performances throughout the UK have encompassed esteemed venues such as Hampton Court Palace, Royal Albert Hall, Snape Maltings Concert Hall, Southbank Centre, St George’s Bristol, St Martin-in-the-Fields, The Holburne Museum, and Wigmore Hall.
-Festival appearances include The Aegean Arts International Festival (Greece), The Cayman Arts Festival (Cayman Islands), The Cheltenham Music Festival and Ryedale Festival (United Kingdom), as well as The GAP Arts Festival (Ireland).
-Adam regularly engages with major media outlets including BBC Radio 3 as well as with specialist broadcasters such as BCfm Community Radio and Colourful Radio.
+Festival appearances include The Aegean Arts International Festival (Greece), The Cayman Arts Festival (Cayman Islands), The Cheltenham Music Festival (United Kingdom), and The GAP Arts Festival (Ireland).
+Adam regularly engages with major media outlets including BBC Radio 3 as well as specialist broadcasters such as Colourful Radio.
 He has worked with leading presenters including Katie Derham and Sean Rafferty.